Seven Sisters Colleges: What You Need to Know

 1. Liberal Arts Education

-3. Strong Networks
+2. Strong Networks

-The Seven Sisters offer a myriad of opportunities with other institutions, and many of them have close relationships with neighboring colleges, such as Bryn Mawr in the Tri-College Consortium and Smith and Mount Holyoke in the Five-College Consortium.
+The Seven Sisters offer a myriad of opportunities with other institutions, and many of them have close relationships with neighboring colleges, such as Bryn Mawr in the Tri-College Consortium and Smith and Mount Holyoke in the Five College Consortium.

-4. Inclusivity
+3. Inclusivity

-3 Tips for Getting into Seven Sisters Colleges
+3 Tips for Getting Into Seven Sisters Colleges

-In addition to having a strong academic and extracurricular profile, these other nuances will help you in the admissions process when you’re applying to a Seven Sisters college
+In addition to having a strong academic and extracurricular profile, these other nuances will help you in the admissions process when you’re applying to a Seven Sisters college.

 Tip #1: Make sure you’re using the right language.

 It’s a huge faux pas to misstate facts or frame information incorrectly on your college application.
-Pay attention to the language the Seven Sisters use in their admissions materials, on tours, and anyplace else you encounter.
+Pay attention to the language the Seven Sisters use in their admissions materials, on tours, and any place else you encounter.

 For example, those that are female-only refer to themselves as all-women’s colleges as opposed to all-girls’ colleges.
 Pay attention to this and other nuances to prevent yourself from committing avoidable gaffes on your application.